nl253/Dictionaries/README.md

 For programming languages you will get completion for relevant variable names and things you've written before.

-If there are any issues please let me know.
+Now when you press CTRL-N (or CTRL-P)

 ![Alt text](screenshot.png?raw=true "popupmenu")
 ![Alt text](screenshot2.png?raw=true "popupmenu")
 ![Alt text](screenshot3.png?raw=true "popupmenu")

+If there are any issues please let me know.